 Emulators - kick the tires on a routers web interface top

-- Web interface for a Peplink Balance 710, a high end model with 7 Ethernet WAN ports and an AP controller.
-Peplink also has a live demo of the web interface to their MAX cellular routers.
+- Peplink has a demo of the web interface for a Balance 710 router, a high end model with 7 Ethernet WAN ports and an AP controller.
+Peplink also has a demo of the web interface of the Pepwave MAX HD4, a high end cellular router.

-- Linksys has a text based index of the routers available to demo.
+- Linksys has an index of the routers available to demo.
 Some examples: the

 WRT610N running firmware v2, the

 WRT1200AC running firmware 126.96.36.199464 and the

 - MikroTik software, RouterOS, has multiple interfaces.
 One is Telnet, another is a Windows application, WinBox 3.0.
 A demo of the web UI is at demo.mt.lv.
 Its v6.38 as of Jan.
 2017.
 You can also download an ISO for free, burn it to a CD, boot from the CD and run RouterOS for 24 hours.

 - D-Link does not have one comprehensive list of their available emulators.
 To see if one is available for a particular router, search for the model number in tech support

 section of the D-Link site.
 That said, some D-Link emulators are listed here

 and others are here.
 Examples:

 - There don't seem to be any Netgear emulators

 - This list of Router UI Emulators has links to Asus, Belkin, Cisco, D-Link, DrayTek, Linksys, Mikrotik, Netgear, Peplink, TP-Link, TRENDnet, DD-WRT, Gargoyle, OpenWRT Luci and Tomato.